ibpdas/UK-Public-Sector-Data-Strategies/README.md

 **Faster, more impactful data strategies**

-An open, insight driven library of **UK public sector data strategies, playbooks, and lessons learned** — helping data leaders compare, learn, and write better strategies.
+An open, insight driven repository of **UK public sector data strategies, playbooks, and lessons learned** — helping data leaders compare, learn, and write better strategies.

 [🏠 Home](README.md) | [📊 Dashboard](https://public-sector-data-strategies.streamlit.app) | [📘 Playbook](playbooks/writing_a_data_strategy.md) | [🧠 Meta Lessons](resources/meta_lessons.md)

 ---

 ## Purpose
-The goal of this repository is to make it easier for UK public bodies to **learn from existing data strategies** and **apply consistent good practice**.
+The goal of this repository is to make it easier for UK public bodies to learn from existing data strategies and apply consistent good practice.

 It combines official documents, structured metadata, and practical guides for drafting or refreshing your own strategy.

 ---